Trust-benard/xposter/readme.md

 ## Features

 - Posts 10 times per day during daytime hours (8 AM to 5 PM)
-- Automatically cycles through available tweets
+- Posts tweets in sequential order from your spreadsheet
 - Tracks posted tweets to avoid duplicates
 - Uses Google Sheets as a simple content management system
+- Auto-restarts if the application becomes unresponsive
 - Express API for monitoring and manual control
-- Easy to set up and maintain

 ## Setup